cowryao/repo/gwu/csci_6221/ChickenDinner/docs/DesignOfNeZha.md

 ### (3)Specific attributes
 1. Fire resistance: normal characters lose their heart values ​​in a fire (such as igniting a forest in a forest), and no one will

-2. Resilience: When the heart value of 吒 is less than 5%, it will return to 20%, but only once.
+2. Resilience: When the heart value of Nezha is less than 5%, it will return to 20%, but only once.

 3. On the full moon night (that is, the day the pig is transformed), it will become a big form.
 All data is carried out according to the big form.